Hipo/hst/README.md

 Missing Features - TODO's
 ------------------------
+- need some viewport kind of logic, say you hit pagedown, it should scroll down.
-- piping out the selected line doesn't work
+- ~~ piping out the selected line doesn't work ~~
 - can't do fuzzy match eg: "cord" works for "cordova" but not "crd". it takes too long on long list of lines.
-- multiple selection
+- ~~ multiple selection ~~
 - pipe in with scores, eg. boost current branch when piping git branch etc.

 How